Bearer shares were once a favorite tool of the offshore world. They offered complete anonymity and could be easily bought or sold… 100% anonymously.

 Today, the only bearer shares available are a fraction of their former selves.
 They’re shunned by banks, hated by tax authorities, come with special penalties, and should be avoided almost 100% of the time.

-This article will give you a complete rundown on bearer shares – why they were loved, how they were used, and even how you can still use them today.
+This article will give you a complete rundown on how bearer shares work – why they were loved, how they were used, and even how you can still use them today.
 Plus, we’ll tell you why you really shouldn’t and what you should do instead.

-Prior to the war on bearer shares (and global obsession with transparency), you used to be able to set up a company and choose between holding your shares as registered shares or bearer shares.
+Before the war on bearer shares (and global obsession with transparency), you used to be able to set up a company and choose between holding your shares as registered shares or bearer shares.
 This was true in pretty much every structuring jurisdiction.

 Note: We use the term “structuring jurisdiction” intentionally.
 Bearer shares were not just an instrument of offshore finance, they were popular across many developed countries and major financial centers around the world.